oicr-gsi/bamQC/README.md

 ## Overview

-bamQC runs Picard MarkDuplicates and GSI bam-qc-metrics on the input BAM file.
+bamQC runs the following tools:
+- *Picard MarkDuplicates:* Identifies duplicate reads
+- *mosdepth:* Fast tool to compute depth of coverage
+- *bam-qc-metrics:* Package developed at GSI to compute an assortment of samtools, bedtools, and custom metrics on BAM files.

 See `bamqc_wdl.png` for workflow structure.

 Filtering is applied to non-primary alignments, unmapped reads, and low-quality reads to exclude them from QC.
 For large input files, downsampling is applied separately for MarkDuplicates and bam-qc-metrics.
 See `filter_downsample.md` for details.

 ## Dependencies